j0k3r/sfDoctrineSimpleForumPlugin/README.markdown

     $ php symfony cc

-Enable the new `sfSimpleForum` module in your application, via the `settings.yml` file.
+Enable the new `sfSimpleForum` module and the new `sfSimpleForum` helper in your application, via the `settings.yml` file.

     [yml]
     // in myproject/apps/frontend/config/settings.yml
     all:
       .settings:
         enabled_modules:        [sfSimpleForum, default]

-Enable coma into the url via the `factories.yml` file.

-    [yml]
-    // in myproject/apps/frontend/config/factories.yml
-    all:
-      routing:
-        class: sfPatternRouting
-        param:
-          generate_shortest_url:            true
-          extra_parameters_as_query_string: true
-          segment_separators: ['/', ',']
+        standard_helpers:       [Partial, Cache, sfSimpleForum, I18N]

 Publish assets for the forum

-    $ php symfony publish-assets
+    $ php symfony plugin:publish-assets

 As for now, fixtures aren't filed right all database's field, run this task that update last reply, etc ..